The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 Personal data relating to health and sexual life can only be processed without obtaining the explicit consent of the data subject for purposes of protection of public health, operation of preventive medicine, medical diagnosis, treatment and care services, planning and management of health services and financing by persons under the obligation of secrecy or authorised institutions and organisations.

 According to Article 10 of the DP Law, data controllers are obliged to inform the data subjects about the following, at the point of collecting their personal data:

 - the identity of the data controller and, if any, its representative;

 - the purposes for which personal data will be processed;

 - the persons to whom processed personal data might be transferred and the purposes for the same;

 - the method and legal cause of collection of personal data; and

-- the rights set forth under Article 11 of the DP Law.
+- the rights set out under Article 11 of the DP Law.

-Principles and procedures that must be followed when fulfilling this obligation are provided in detail under the Communiqué on the procedures and principles to be complied with when fulfilling obligation to inform (the Communiqué on the obligation to inform).
-For example, the Communiqué on the obligation to inform requires data controllers to inform data subjects and obtain their consent separately, and states that, when informing data subjects, a clear, simple and understandable wording must be used.
+Principles and procedures that must be followed when fulfilling this obligation are provided in detail under the Communiqué on the Procedures and Principles to be Complied with When Fulfilling the Obligation to Inform (the Communiqué on the Obligation to Inform).
+For example, the Communiqué on the Obligation to Inform requires data controllers to inform data subjects and obtain their consent separately, and states that, when informing data subjects, clear, simple and understandable wording must be used.

 iv Registering with the data controller registry